server82/server82.github.io/README.md

 #### Territories

-* If your alliance controls the territory, Standard RoE applies to your ships
+* If your alliance controls the territory, your warships and OPC miners are &#x1F7E2; VALID TARGETS.
+All others ships are &#x1F534; INVALID TARGETS
 * If your alliance does not own the territory, all of your ships are &#x1F7E2; VALID TARGETS

 ### Enforcement